 When a hurricane approaches land, tremendous damage can occur to coastal cities and towns.
-Hurricanes impact natural environments along a coast too.
+Hurricanes impact the natural environments along a coast, too.
 Huge amounts of beach sand are moved from place to place.
 Even large boulders can be carried in the powerful surge of ocean water.
-High winds can topple trees.
-And low-lying areas are often flooded.
+High winds can topple trees and low-lying areas are often flooded.
 The amount of damage depends on the strength of a storm and what it hits.

-As a storm moves towards a coast, it can cause sea level to rise as much as 20 or 30 feet.
+As a storm moves towards a coast, it can cause the sea level to rise as much as 20 to 30 feet (6 to 9 meters).
 Wind from the storm pushes ocean water towards the land.
 The low pressure of the storm also allows the water level to creep higher.
 The water piles up with nowhere to go but onto land when it gets to the coast.
 The rising water, called storm surge, can submerge low-lying areas and towns along the coast.
-Combined with the crashing waves of the storm, the storm surge can cause demolishing docks, houses, roads, and erode beaches.
-The floods from storm surge usually lasts for a short time, usually just a few hours, but can cause a tremendous amount of damage.
+Combined with the crashing waves of the storm, storm surge can demolish docks, houses, and roads, and erode beaches.
+The floods from storm surge usually lasts for a short time — often just a few hours — but can cause a tremendous amount of damage.
 When storm surge happens at high tide, there is even more flooding.

 As a hurricane approaches a coastline, scientists use a computer model called SLOSH (Sea, Lake, and Overland Surges from Hurricanes) to try to predict how much storm surge will occur.
 The model takes into account important factors that affect storm surge include the speed of winds in the storm, the distance that those winds travel over the ocean, how the hurricane approaches the coast (whether it is a direct impact or hits at an angle), and the shape of the coast and the ocean floor.